Oxfordshire Fire and Rescue Service (OFRS)

-Station Area & Call Outs
+Station Area and Call Outs

 Retained Duty System Firefighters - On Call Professionals

-Deddington Fire Station is crewed by firefighters on the Retained Duty System.
-They carry alerters, activated by a control centre at Kidlington Headquarters.
-Any time of day or night, the crew may be called upon to turn out rapidly in response to an emergency.
+Deddington Fire Station is crewed by firefighters on the Retained Duty System (RDS).
+They carry alerters, activated by a control centre near Reading.
+Any time of day or night, the crew may be called upon to turn out rapidly - within seven minutes - in response to an emergency.
 Our firefighters can be called in from home or from work.
-One moment they may be at home fast asleep, then the alerter sounds, the next moment they are on station, in fire kit, climbing onto the fire engine.
+One moment they may be at home fast asleep, then the alerter sounds, the next moment they are on station, in fire kit, climbing on to the fire engine.

 Community Fire Safety

-A major part of every Oxfordshire County Council firefighter’s role is to participate in making our communities safer as part of the 365alive vision that we have developed.
+A major part of every Oxfordshire County Council firefighter’s role is to participate in making our communities safer as part of our 365alive vision.
 This can include speaking to vulnerable groups, giving presentations to schoolchildren, carrying out home fire risk assessments and fitting smoke detectors.

 Recruiting RDS firefighters is a challenge for many stations.
 There are various causes for this.
 There are not many employers in the villages, farms employ fewer people, local residents tend to work outside the area, many commuting great distances, some only living in the village at weekends.

 In the current economic climate, with heightened financial pressures and competitive marketplaces, employers are not always able to release their staff.
 The burden on the employer is unpredictable and erratic.
 The station statistics can show averages, such as how many calls per year, how many during the working day and the length of an average call.
-The fire service management recognise this is an issue and will offer reassurances to employers where possible, such as greater flexibility with contracted hours or an “opt out” during peak busy periods for their business.
+The fire service management recognise this is an issue and will offer reassurances to employers where possible, such as greater flexibility with contracted hours or an 'opt out' during peak busy periods for their business.
 Whilst out on a shout the incident commander has the prerogative to organise a relief for a particular crew or individual where required, so if a firefighter needs to get back to work by a certain time, it can be arranged.

-Several members of the crew at Deddington are self employed.
+Several members of the crew at Deddington are self-employed.
 The job of an RDS firefighter can fit in well for people working from home or running their own business.
 Being a firefighter provides the opportunity to experience a whole new environment, to mix with other people, to be part of a team and to learn new skills, as well as earning additional income.